shijimasoft/steamat/README.md

 ## 📌 More
 <hr>

-STEAMAT is a powerful client written in Rust that use [scraper](https://github.com/causal-agent/scraper) and [ureq](https://github.com/algesten/ureq) libraries to collect and parse data from [steamcharts](https://steamcharts.com/) webpages
+STEAMAT is a powerful client written in Rust which uses [scraper](https://github.com/causal-agent/scraper) and [ureq](https://github.com/algesten/ureq) libraries to collect and parse data from [steamcharts](https://steamcharts.com/) webpages
 <br>

 ## ⚡️ How to run it